develephant/dynamodb-coronasdk/docs-src/docs/api.md

 ## BS

-Returns a binary set as a table.
+Returns a binary set as an attribute value.

 !!! tip
-    A binary set is equivalent to a table array that can only contain binary data types.
+    A binary set is equivalent to a table array that can only contain binary attribute types.

 ```lua
 local bin_set = db:BS({